TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 :yaml:`public: false` is a performance optimization and is therefore suggested to be set in extensions.
-This settings controls which services are available through :php:`\Psr\Container\ContainerInterface->get()`.
-However some classes, that need to be public, will be marked public automatically due to :yaml:`autoconfigure: true`.
+This settings controls which services are available through the dependency injection container which is used internally by :php:`GeneralUtility::makeInstance()`.

+However some classes that need to be public will be marked public automatically due to :yaml:`autoconfigure: true`.

-These classes include Singletons, because they need to be shared with code that uses :php:`\TYPO3\CMS\Core\Utility\GeneralUtility::makeInstance()` and Extbase controllers.
+These classes include singletons, because they need to be shared with code that uses :php:`GeneralUtility::makeInstance()` and Extbase controllers.

 .. index:: Dependency injection; Public
 .. _knowing-what-to-make-public:

 Knowing what to make public
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are marked public by default.
-Additionally some classes cannot be private as well.
-As the Symfony documentation puts it:

 .. this indent is intentional to create a blockquote!